-4.1 Theory-and, Construction and Circuit Operation
+4.1 Theory, Construction and Circuit Operation

-Students in Since the Advanced Hydrology class is not an engineering course, students do not design circuits since there is not enough time in one term to learn circuit design and PCB layout.
+Since the class is not an engineering course, students do not design circuits since there is not enough time in one term to learn circuit design and PCB layout.
 The creativity aspect of the course in line with constructivist and experiential learning is associated with the use of the circuits to collect data utilized as inputs to student-proposed mathematical models.
-However, circuit theory and associated circuit operation (as described in the Supplement) is provided by the instructor for learning context and relevance.
+However, circuit theory and associated circuit operation (as described in the Supplement) is provided by the instructor for learning context

-Students were given the opportunity to assemble (Fig. 36) and take home two circuits: a water detection circuit (Fig. 47) and a circuit with a relative humidity (RH)/air temperature sensor as well as a photodiode with a diffuser that is calibrated as a pyranometer to measure shortwave radiation (Fig. 5).

-8).
-The water detection sensor as the first project (Fig. 7) provides students with an opportunity to learn some basic circuit theory and construction skills.
+- and relevance.
+Students were given the opportunity to assemble (Fig. 6) and take home two circuits: a water detection circuit (Fig. - 7) and a circuit with a relative humidity (RH)/air temperature sensor as well as a photodiode with a diffuser that is calibrated as a pyranometer to measure shortwave radiation (Fig. 8).
+The water detection sensor as the first project (Fig. 7) provides 380 students with an opportunity to learn some basic circuit theory and construction skills.
 This first project is deliberately kept simple.
 This is because students learn best in a formal teaching environment where skills and concepts are presented in a fashion progressing from simpler to more complicated formulations (Davis, 2009, p.280-281).

-The Since the second circuit (Fig. 58) can also be constructed in three configurations using either or both RH/air and pyranometer sensors.
-This, this allows the students to choose which configuration would be most useful for collection of data for an assignment that asks students to formulate their ownthe formulation of hydrological models.
-A microcontroller is used as a control system.
-The temperature, relative humidity and calibrated solar flux is displayed on an LCD display driven by the microcontroller.
-(Fig. 8b, c).
+Since the second circuit (Fig. 8) can be constructed in three configurations using either or both RH/air and pyranometer sensors, this allows the students to choose which configuration would be most useful for collection of data for the formulation of hydrological models.
+A

+385 microcontroller is used as a control system.
+The temperature, relative humidity and calibrated solar flux is displayed on an

+LCD display driven by the microcontroller (Fig. 8b, c).
 This allows for the data to be easily read in lieu of utilizing other instrumentation such as a voltmeter.
-To acknowledge the ancestors of the land on which the University of Saskatchewan USask is built and to contribute to Indigenous reconciliation in Canada (Castleden et al., 2017), the LCD display shows "Welcome" and "tawāw": words in English and Cree indicating that the device is ready for operation (Fig. 8a)...
-The Cree word tawāw can be literally translated as "come in, you're welcome; there's room" (Wolvengrey, 2001, p.218) and allows students to view words other than English that are normally displayed on most LCD displays LCDs.
+To acknowledge the ancestors of the land on which USask is built and to contribute to Indigenous reconciliation in Canada (Castleden et al., 2017), the LCD display shows "Welcome" and "tawāw": words in English and Cree indicating that the device is ready for operation (Fig. 8a).
+The Cree word tawāw can be literally translated as "come in, you're welcome; there's room" (Wolvengrey, 2001, p.218) and allows students to view words other than English that are normally displayed on most LCDs.
 The letter ā with a macron (overbar) had to be uploaded to the LCD display memory since the default LCD character set did not support this special character used for the Cree Roman Orthography.